What is a Dynamic Purchasing System (DPS)?

 A DPS is a procedure available for contracts for works, services and goods commonly available on the market.
 As a procurement tool, it has some aspects that are similar to an electronic framework agreement, but where new Suppliers can join at any time.
 It has its own specific set of requirements as set out in Regulation 34 of the Public Contracts Regulations 2015.

 A DPS is a two-stage process.
 First, in the initial setup stage, all Suppliers who meet the selection criteria and are not excluded must be admitted to the DPS.
 Unlike framework agreements, Suppliers can also apply to join the DPS at any point during its lifetime.
 Individual Call-Off Contracts are awarded during the second stage.
-In this stage, the Contracting Authority invites all Suppliers within a specific Service Category under the DPS to bid for a specific contract.
+In this stage, the LCP Member invites all Suppliers within a specific Service Category under the DPS to bid for a specific contract.

 Benefits for Suppliers of being on a DPS: